 It’s the food though that’s got us salivating, if these dishes are anything to go by… At Vivanco, they call it winecooking and they incorporate wine into many of the dishes that they serve in the restaurant, gastrobar and private dining rooms.

 And it goes without saying that Rioja wines are unparalleled, thanks to their quality categorization, Denominación de Origen Calificada (D.O.Ca., or Qualified Designation of Origin.
-There are over 57,000 wine-producing hectares in La Rioja, with 85% of production being red wine.
-Having said that, white Riojas are excellent and I have a soft spot for them!
+There are over 57,000 wine-producing hectares in La Rioja, with 85% of production being Rioja red wine.
+Having said that, white Rioja and Cava wine is excellent and we have a soft spot for it!

-Whatever your age, we’re sure you’ll love exploring this hidden gem of an area.
+Whatever your age, we’re sure you’ll love exploring this Spanish hidden gem.
 Have you visited Rioja?

 In association with Vivanco